RexKizzy22/Secrets/README.md

 It is a lightweight implementation of **Access Management** implementing Google's authentication strategy.

-Secrets is hosted on Heroku and can be accesssed [here](https://stormy-hollows-36236.herokuapp.com/)
+Secrets is hosted on Heroku and can be accessed [here](https://stormy-hollows-36236.herokuapp.com/)

 Frontend Technologies used include:
 - HTML/CSS